AbdelmajidBen/Cocal_Cola_WebApp/README.md

 ## Overview

-This project is a comprehensive web application for Coca-Cola, built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+This project is a comprehensive web application for Coca-Cola, built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) with integration fo cloudinary .
 The application includes an admin panel and two main front-end and back-end applications.
 The purpose of this project is to create an engaging and user-friendly website for Coca-Cola, with efficient management tools for administrators.

 ## Table of Contents